endafk/msisdn-lookup/README.md

 python msisdn_lookup.py build
 ```

-This generates `hashes.bin` in the project directory.
-It takes roughly **60–120 seconds** on a modern laptop (parallelised across all CPU cores).
-You only ever need to do this once.
+Generates `hashes.bin` in the project directory.
+Takes roughly **60–120 seconds** on a modern laptop (parallelised across all CPU cores).
+Only needs to be done once.

 > **Requires ~8 GB of free disk space.**